AJohnstone2007/referenceImplementation/README.md

 Our goals are (a) to provide a 'programmer friendly' route into GLL and (b) to provide a baseline for principled performance testing of GLL implementations

-The initial version of this project was presented at the Software Language Engineering 2023 conference near Lisbon.
+The initial version of this work was presented at the Software Language Engineering 2023 conference near Lisbon.
 You can read the associated paper [here](https://pure.royalholloway.ac.uk/en/publications/a-reference-gll-implementation).
 The slides from this presentation are in __referenceImplementationSlides.pdf__

 We continue to extend the code and the associated grammars and test corprora.
 For a current account of this work, please read the Technical Report _The GLL algorithm and its variants - a reference implementation_ which you will find in __referenceImplementationReport.pdf__